GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ```
 We are not using tensorflow to train the model in this sample.
 However we will be using GFile, a python class implemented in tensorflow which unifies how we access the local and remote files.

-The new instance also requires to obtain user access credentials:
+The new instance also requires to obtain user access credentials.
+The following command will guide you through the process:
 ```
 # Run on the new instance
 gcloud auth application-default login
 ```

 ##### 3. Accessing the dataset
-In this sample, we demonstrate two ways for our code to access the dataset.
+In this sample, we will show two ways for our code to access the dataset.

 ###### Copying it to the instance
 We can copy the dataset and use it directly inside the instance as a local file.
-Fortunately, gcloud make this an easy step:
+Fortunately, *gcloud* make this an easy step:
 ```
 gcloud compute scp ./train.csv  MYINSTANCE:~/
 ```